Regulations for the Children and Youth Programme DOK.education 2020

-Applications that are incomplete or do not comply with the stated criteria will be rejected and will not be screened.
-Upon receipt of your online registration you will receive a confirmation message to the registered email address in the online application form.
+Submissions that are incomplete or do not meet the above criteria will be deemed rejected and will not be screened.
+Upon receipt of your registration, you will receive a personal confirmation email to the email address you provided when registering online.

-DOK.education invites directors of festival films to the screenings in Munich and rewards their participation in the school class workshops with an appropriate expense allowance.
-DOK.education will reimburse travel and hotel expenses for this purpose.
-There is no entitlement to reimbursement of costs, screening fees or any other form of remuneration.
+DOK.education invites directors of festival films from the school programme to Munich to attend the screenings and reimburses travel and hotel expenses.
+DOK.education rewards participation in the school class workshops with an appropriate expense allowance.
+There are no claims for reimbursement of costs, screening fees or any other form of remuneration.

 9. Validity of the entry conditions